namanvashistha/hyperbole/README.md

 # ds_sem2
-This is c++ application mainly based on data structures
+This is a c++ application mainly based on data structures